SebastianGlonner/minjector/README.md

 Truly Node.js does not require an AMD loader.
 Despite of this it is supported to allow writing modules which are required in browsers and Nodes.js.
 The performance drawback for Node.js is not to much since all modules still get included synchronously.
-You just get littel overhead through .onNextTicke() which you might want to consider if you require to save every single millisecond.
+You just get little overhead through .onNextTick() which you might want to consider if you require to save every single millisecond.